voidfiles/ci-presentation/presentation.md

 Alex Kessinger, Software Architect @ bepress

 <div class='notes'>
-Hi, My name is Alex Kessinger.
+Hi, my name is Alex Kessinger.
 I am a software architect at bepress.
-Today, I want talk about how bepress uses continuous integration and delivery to speed up product development, and how you can do the same.
+Today I want talk about how bepress uses continuous integration and delivery to speed up product development and how you can do the same.
 </div>

 ---